-The Work Health and Safety Act and The Business Owner
+The Work Health and Safety Act and the Business Owner

-The Work Health and Safety Act of 2011 creates a framework protecting the health, safety, and welfare of all workers at their place of work.
+The Work Health and Safety Act of 2011 creates a framework to protect the health, safety, and welfare of all workers at their place of work.
 It also protects the health and safety of all other people “affected by the work”.
 This broad web thus includes customers, adjacent businesses, and even people passing by in the street outside.

-Australia’s Health Act of 2016 says a person’s health and wellbeing depend on two general factors.
+Australia’s Health Act of 2016 says a person’s health and well-being depend on two general factors.
 These are ‘determinants’ (things that influence health) along with ‘interventions’ and the required resources (what can be done to improve a person’s health).”

-This in a nutshell is the responsibility of the following organizations
+This, in a nutshell, is the responsibility of the following organizations:

 - Self-Employed People